 Reporting to the Senior Vice President and Head of Research, the Research Fellow will conduct original research in a relevant field and work to disseminate those findings via thought leadership activities, such as through professional meetings, public presentations, and via media outlets.

 We anticipate that the fellows will work on projects of interest and relevance to SFE’s program areas, broadly defined.
-We are currently especially interested in fellows with a background at the intersection of social sciences and technology (such as in decision sciences, innovation policy, design thinking, AI, public or nonprofit finance, the science of learning, the future of work, or public interest technology); but we welcome additional suggestions for research agendas.
-We welcome applicants from traditional disciples as well as hybrid programs.
+We are currently especially interested in fellows with a background at the intersection of social sciences and technology - our specific research interests include intelligence, innovation, information, design, decisions, and development – ; but we welcome additional suggestions for research agendas.
+We welcome applicants from traditional disciplines as well as hybrid or interdisciplinary programs.
 We anticipate that the research fellow will be able to apply their research and expertise in multiple fields of interest to SFE.

 While academia is one audience for this work, we also anticipate that the fellows will also be effective communicators with other more general audiences, including policymakers, nonprofit and private sector leaders, and the media.

-We anticipate that the fellowship will be a two year appointment and most appropriate for early career (post-doc) researchers.
+We anticipate that the fellowship will be either a one- or two-year appointment and most appropriate for early career (post-doc) researchers.